phoenixframework/phoenix/guides/components.md

 </Layouts.app>
 ```

-When we reload `http://localhost:4000/hello/Frank`, we should see the same content as before.
+When we reload `http://localhost:4000/hello/Frank`, we should see the same content as before!
+The `show.html.heex` is now invoking two different funcion components:

+  * `<Layouts.app` - the syntax for invoking function componente defined in a separate module and it follows the same rules as calling any other function in Elixir

+  * `<.greet` - when the function component is defined in the same module as the template, we can skip the module name, and invoke the component using its name prefixed with a dot

 Since the `show.html.heex` template is embedded within the `HelloHTML` module, we were able to invoke the function component directly as `<.greet messenger="..." />`.
-If the component was defined elsewhere, we would need to give its full name: `<HelloWeb.HelloHTML.greet messenger="..." />`.
+If the component was defined elsewhere, we would need to give its full name, such as: `<HelloWeb.HelloHTML.greet messenger="..." />`.

-By declaring attributes as required, Phoenix will warn at compile time if we call the `<.greet />` component without passing attributes.
+By declaring attributes as required, Phoenix will warn if we call the `<.greet />` component without passing attributes.
 If an attribute is optional, you can specify the `:default` option with a value:

 ```
 attr :messenger, :string, default: nil
 ```

 Overall, function components are the essential building block of Phoenix rendering stack.
-The majority of the times, they are functions that receive a single argument called `assigns` and call the `~H` sigil, as we did in `greet/1`.
-They can also be invoked from templates, with compile-time validation of its attributes declared via `attr`.

 Next, let's fully understand the expressive power behind the HEEx template language.

 ## HEEx